A Unified Approach to Evaluation and Routing in Public Transport Systems: Framework for Routing and Evaluation

-Table~\ref{tbl:measures_prop} summarizes monotonicity and consistency for the nine route set measures.
-The proofs to support this table are provided by Appendix~\ref{app:properties_proofs}.
-The table shows three pairings that are monotonic and consistent: uniform with dispersion, shortest path with travel time, and logit with perceived travel time.
-It was observed earlier that pairing logit routing with travel time evaluation leads to counter-intuitive results, and the table explains that this combination lacks monotonicity and consistency.
-Monotonicity alone is not sufficient for a good measure: Shortest path with dispersion results in a measure that is constant, and therefore monotonic, but practically useless.
+Table~\ref{tbl:measures} summarizes the monotonicity and consistency properties of the four route set measures, with proofs provided in Appendix~\ref{app:properties_proofs}.
+The table shows that shortest path routing with travel time evaluation and logit routing with perceived travel time evaluation both exhibit monotonicity and consistency.
+The counter-intuitive results for logit routing with travel time evaluation are explained by a lack of monotonicity, and the measure lacks consistency as well.
+Finally, we remark that monotonicity alone is not sufficient to obtain a good measure: for example, $\mathcal{M}(\routes)=0$ is monotonic but practically useless.
+Consistency is also useful to motivate the assumptions that may appear in other parts of the analysis.
+For example, Table~\ref{tbl:measures} shows that shortest path routing with travel time evaluation and shortest path routing with perceived travel time evaluation have the same measure, but using travel time yields a more consistent theory.

-The remainder of this paper focuses on two practically useful measures with desirable properties: shortest path routing with travel time evaluation $(\mathcal{M}^{sp}_{tt})$, and logit routing with perceived travel time evaluation $(\mathcal{M}^{logit}_{ptt})$.
-These measures are monotonic and consistent, and take the route lengths into account (as opposed to uniform with dispersion).
-To avoid confusion with timetable and line plan measures, in the remainder of this paper these route set measures will be denoted by $\mathcal{M}^{RS}_{sp}$ (previously $\mathcal{M}^{sp}_{tt}$) and $\mathcal{M}^{RS}_{logit}$ (previously $\mathcal{M}^{logit}_{ptt}$). $\mathcal{M}^{RS}_{sp}$ and $\mathcal{M}^{RS}_{logit}$ will serve as the building blocks to systematically derive measures with similar properties for timetables and line plans.